Behavior Diff Traces¶

 [behavior_trace] output contains:

-behavior_trace.jsonlor the configuredoutput_trace: reusable JSONL observations.behavior_trace_report.json: trace collection metadata and summary.experiment_log.jsonl: reproducibility log entry.
+behavior_trace.jsonlor the configuredoutput_trace: reusable JSONL observations.behavior_trace_report.json: trace collection metadata and summary.- optional runtime evidence: tokens, logits/logprobs, activation artifacts,

 [behavior_diff] output contains:

-behavior_diff_report.json: machine-readable diff result and embedded report.model_behavior_change_report.md: readable behavior-change report.experiment_log.jsonl: reproducibility log entry.
+behavior_diff_report.json: machine-readable diff result and embedded report.model_behavior_change_report.md: readable behavior-change report.experiment_log.jsonl: reproducibility log entry.reproducibility: Vauban version, config SHA-256, baseline/candidate trace SHA-256 hashes, scorer list when trace metadata records it, and report generation settings.

 If any [[behavior_diff.thresholds]] with severity = "fail" is violated,